Carbine: Shoulder-stocked handgun

 Some handguns used to come from the factory with mounting lugs for a shoulder stock, notably including the "Broomhandle" Mauser C96, Luger P.08, and Browning Hi-Power.
 In the case of the first two, the pistol could come with a hollow wooden stock that doubled as a holster.

-Carbine conversion kits are commercially available for many other pistols, including M1911 and most Glocks.
+Carbine conversion kits are commercially available for many other pistols, including M1911, and most Glocks.
 These can either be simple shoulder stocks fitted to a pistol or full carbine conversion kits, which are at least 26 in long and replace the pistol's barrel with one at least 16 in long for compliance with the United States law.
-In the US, fitting a shoulder stock to a handgun with a barrel less than 16 in long legally turns it into a short-barreled rifle, which is in violation of the National Firearms Act.
+In the United States, fitting a shoulder stock to a handgun with a barrel less than 16 in long possibly turns said firearm into a short-barreled rifle, which may be in violation of the National Firearms Act; this is currently being adjudicated by the courts.